 Do not try to start your vehicle by pushing or pulling it.
-This could damage your vehicle, even if you have a manual transmission.
-And if you have an automatic transmission, it won't start that way.
+This could damage your vehicle and it won't start that way.

 Batteries can hurt you.
 They can be dangerous because:

 - They contain acid that can burn you. - They contain gas that can explode or ignite. - They contain enough electricity to burn you.